fluent/fluentd-website/content/blog/20240702_fluent-package-v5.0.4-has-been-released.md

 ### About next LTS schedule

-We plan to ship next LTS version of fluent-package v5.0.5 on Oct, 2024.
+We plan to ship the next LTS version of fluent-package v5.0.5 on Oct, 2024.
 The content of updates are still in T.B.D.

 ### About td-agent v4.5.2 and v4.5.3 (Windows)